bswank/swank.dev/content/posts/add-serverless-functions.md

 tags: ['#netlify', '#serverless', '#node']
 ---

 Adding just a bit of backend functionality to your Netlify-hosted static site is a perfect use-case for serverless functions.
-Let's get up and running.
+Let's get up and running!

 ## Why?